Geometric formulation of $k$-essence and late-time acceleration

 This is confirmed by the full analytic solutions plotted in Fig.~\ref{fig:Append}, which track the $\Lambda$CDM solution (i.e., $k_0=0$) for small redshifts almost independently of $\Omega_{m0}$.
 The left figure shows that the solution $h(z)$ is mainly determined by the parameter $B$ for small $z$.
 Even for these significantly large changes in $\Omega_{m0}$, the $k$-essence solution $h(z)$ only deviates slightly from the equivalent $\Lambda$CDM curve.
 On the other hand, for large $z$ (right figure) both $\Omega_{m0}$ and $B$ are important.
 The early-time behaviour thus shows a radically different evolution from $\Lambda$CDM.
 This is also clear from the dynamical systems section, with trajectories originating at the radiation-tracking fixed point.
-It is therefore clear that early-time data is also needed to break the degeneracy between these parameters.
-For this reason, in Section \ref{sec:5} we fix $\Omega_{m0}$ to an arbitrary (and largely unimportant) value to constrain $B$ against low-$z$ Hubble data.
-This fixing of $\Omega_{m0}$ is also essential for the MCMC to converge due to the degeneracy with respect to late-time data alone.
+It is therefore clear that early-time data would be especially important for constraining $\Omega_{m0}$.